asyncapi/website/markdown/blog/asyncapi-bounty-program-2024.md

 - Development of the possibility to showcase to the potential employer real-world work not obscured by an NDA.

-With all that said, join a finally sure way to directly sponsor (and get rewarded for) FOSS development.
+With all that said, we invite you to join a finally sure way to directly sponsor (and get rewarded for) FOSS development.

 Giggly thing as a finishing touch: [PR](https://github.com/asyncapi/website/pull/3111/files) for a bug due to which several lines were output incorrectly to the frontend.